Course of Study

 The following types of courses are used in the Bachelor's programme in Agricultural Sciences:

-At the Faculty of Agricultural and Environmental Sciences the examination period of one semester is separated in two examination phases.
-The first examination phase takes place in the first two weeks after the end of lectures.
-The second examination phase takes place during the two weeks before the start of the new term.
+At the Faculty of Faculty for Agriculture, Civil and Environmental Engineering the examination period of a semester is divided into two examination phases.
+The first examination phase of the examination period of a semester takes place in the first two weeks after the end of the lecture period.
+The second examination phase of the examination period takes place two weeks before the start of the new semester.